The Best Dressed Black Creatives This Week

-2020 is finally here but, that didn’t happen without creatives celebrating the new year in only the trendiest of looks.
-When it comes to New Year’s Eve parties, the only rule is to come in your best fit—whatever that is to you.
-And these trendsetters brought in a decade with mini bags, patterned suits and bustiers.
+With a new year in full swing, so are style trends and 2020 designs.
+The Pitti Uomo menswear tradeshow currently taking place in Florence, Italy kicks off a fashion week frenzy with Men’s Fashion Week in Paris to follow.

+For creatives, this means a whirlwind of events and travels that all rely on giving a look at each stop.
+This week, cold temperatures are only rising so we caught some winter essentials while scrolling down our feed like puffer jackets, dark hues, and hats.

-Let’s be honest, Instagram can serve as the best place to find your next ensemble.
-There is nothing wrong with grabbing a little inspiration from the Internet and these creatives brought the best style this week.
+Let’s be honest, Instagram can serve as the best place to find your next outfit.
+There is nothing wrong with grabbing a little inspiration from the internet and these creatives brought the best style this week.

 01